About the Information & Library Science Program

 For more information, see the ILS Program Details.

-However, there is an undergraduate Library Support Staff Certification Program sponsored by the ALA.
-UMA is an approved course provider for the Library Support Staff Certification project to meet the Library Support Staff National Certification Competencies.
+The UMA ILS program is certified by the Library Support Staff Certification Program sponsored by the ALA.
+The American Library Association’s Allied Professional Association(ALA-APA) recognizes the courses in our programs (Certificate, Associate, and Bachelor’s) as meeting the competencies needed to be strong information professionals in our modern world.
 For more information, please see the LSSC homepage.
 Their FAQ page contains some very useful information for students interested in this project.

 Job markets vary from region to region, but anyone who monitors listservs and job boards can tell you, there are many jobs at all levels in libraries.
 If you want to know the job market is like in your state it is recommended you check your state library association website for jobline postings.
 This will give you an idea of qualifications and other important traits employers are looking for.